 The use of coal in energy production needs to be discontinued and we are working towards that.
-And in places where we still use coal, we do so efficiently and responsibly.
+In sites where we still use coal, we do so efficiently and responsibly.

-Coal accounts for about 9% of Fortum and Uniper’s combined power generation, and it will decrease rapidly in the upcoming years.
+Fortum uses hard coal and lignite in Germany, Russia, the United Kingdom, the Netherlands, Poland, and Finland.
+In 2021, coal accounts for about 13% of our combined power generation, and it will decrease rapidly in the upcoming years.
 Coal use in Europe is gradually being phased out within the framework of national schedules.

 Further information about fuel use by country is available on Sustainability 2020 Report.

 Responsible fuel procurement